Beyond Flat Unknown Labels in Open-World Object Detection: Method

+(2) \textit{Sparsity.} Sparsemax produces sparse probability distributions, i.e., many outputs are exactly zero.
+This aligns well with the characteristics of query-based object detectors, where most queries capture background regions, while only a few correspond to real objects.
+The sparsity induced by sparsemax therefore provides a principled way to reflect this underlying nature.

-With the motivations of competition and sparsity established, we now describe sparsemax in the objectness head.
+\textbf{Sparsemax-based Objectness.} With the motivations established, we now describe sparsemax in the objectness head.
 Specifically, given the logits $\vectsymb{z} \in \mathbb{R}^{Q}$ of all $Q$ queries, sparsemax projects them onto the probability simplex, yielding a sparse probability distribution $\vectsymb{p}$:

 where $\Delta^{Q-1}$ is the (Q - 1)-dimensional simplex:

 This projection produces a probability vector $\vectsymb{p}$ in which many entries are exactly zero, while the active entries remain positive and sum to one.
 Unlike softmax, which assigns nonzero probability to every query, sparsemax highlights only a subset of queries as relevant.
 As a result, the scores also become easier to interpret: non-informative background queries are discarded, while only queries with evidence of objects retain positive values.